MustaphaMiah/Revision-/NOTES.md

 'My name is Alan,' + ' I concatenate.'
 Note
 Watch out for spaces.
 Concatenation does not add spaces between concatenated strings, so you'll need to add them yourself.

+We can also use the += operator to concatenate a string onto the end of an existing string variable.
+This can be very helpful to break a long string over several lines.

+Note
+Watch out for spaces.
+Concatenation does not add spaces between concatenated strings, so you'll need to add them yourself.